xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 We saw that it is quite easy to get set up with ML Kit on iOS and while it is still in Beta and there are some green parts like the error handling, it is very helpful if you want to add machine learning to your apps on iOS and Android.
 It is also very helpful that it comes with some models out of the box.

-We saw that there was a small difference in performance between ML Kit and CoreML but it was not too big for this model (MobileNet).
+We saw that there was a small difference in performance between ML Kit and CoreML but it was not very big for this model (MobileNet).
 It is possible that for other models this difference might be bigger but it seems reasonable to use ML Kit if the real time performance is not critical.

+All the code is on this [GitHub repo](...)